Rok posing in front of Palmyra’s Monumental Arch ruins, Syria, West Asia

 Syria was part of my overland trip from Europe, through the Middle East and East Africa – the African Big Tour.
 After travelling overland from Slovenia to Iran, I returned back to the eastern part of Turkey, before crossing the border to Syria.

-Getting Syrian visa can be a challenge
+Getting Syrian visa was hard

 I couldn’t get a tourist visa for Syria at consulates in Ankara or Teheran because they required a letter of recommendation from a Syrian resident and a return ticket, proving that I would leave Syria.
 They both directed me to any border land crossing where I could get a tourist visa on the spot without any additional requirements, straightforward and at minimum cost.